 Show the item and album metadata fields available for use in Queries and Path Formats.
-Includes any template fields provided by plugins.
+The listing includes any template fields provided by plugins and any flexible attributes you've manually assigned to your items and albums.

 config

 '''

 beet config [-pdc]

 beet config -e

 '''